pedroh-ms/api-veroneze/README.md

 for curso.

-A Bearer token is needed to access all of this routes.
+A Bearer token is needed to access all these routes.
 This token is retrieved with the url:

 > <http://localhost:5000/login?user=admin&password=admin>